Moscow theater hostage crisis: Evacuation

 At 7:00 a.m., rescuers began carrying the bodies of hostages out of the building.
 Bodies were laid in rows in the foyer and on the pavement at the main entrance to the TC, unprotected from falling rain and snow.
 None of the bodies witnessed by The Guardian correspondent Nick Paton Walsh had bullet wounds or showed signs of bleeding, but "their faces were waxy, white and drawn, their eyes open and blank."
 Shortly, the entire space was filled with bodies of the dead and those unconscious from the gas but still alive.

 Ambulances were standing by and ordinary city buses were brought in.
 Medical workers were expecting to treat victims of explosions and gunfire but not a secret chemical agent.
-If the drug used was indeed a fentanyl derivative or other μ-opioid receptor agonist, an opioid receptor antagonist drug like naloxone would have counteracted the chemical agent's effects, but would have had to be administered by rescue workers immediately upon arriving.
+If the drug used was indeed a fentanyl derivative or other μ-opioid receptor agonist, an opioid receptor antagonist drug like naloxone would have counteracted the chemical agent's effects, but would have had to be administered by rescue workers immediately upon arriving, especially given the weakened and dehydrated state of the hostages.
 Some reports said the drug was used to save some hostages.

 The bodies of dead hostages were put in two buses which were parked at the TC.
 Initial reports said nothing about casualties among the hostages.
 The crisis HQ representatives went to the college hall, where relatives of the hostages had been waiting, and told them that allegedly there were no fatalities among the hostages.
 The first official report of fatalities among the hostages came at about 9:00 a.m.
 Despite the death of five children which had been already reported by medical personnel, the official statement claimed there were no children among the dead.